 Psalm 88 – A Desperate Prayer from Deep Affliction

-It is also one of the thirteen Psalms called a Contemplation, which according to Boice might be better understood as instruction.
+Psalm 88 is one of the thirteen psalms called A Contemplation, which according to James Montgomery Boice might be better understood as “instruction.”

 · His great wisdom (1 Kings 4:31).